dwyl/hapi-auth-jwt2/README.md

 ### Example

-This basic usage example should get started:
+This basic usage example should help you get started:

 ```javascript